Moser (glass company): The Giant Snifters Club

 A crisis in the sales of luxury brand glass was averted by returning the shops in Prague and Karlovy Vary to the glassworks.
 The Prague shop was even left with its traditional name - Bohemia-Moser.
 The shop then became a means for trade with diplomats, the Chamber of Commerce and government circles.
 Great credit in increasing the prosperity of foreign trade with glass must go to the shop's director, František Chocholatý, who, thanks to his diplomatic skills, acquired many business and social contacts, which the glassworks used for many years.
 It was here that the Giant Snifters Club was founded in the second half of the 1950s.

 The founding of the Giant Snifters Club was an event of huge social significance for Moser glass.
-The inauguration ceremony involved choosing a snifter, whose shape matches the physiognomy of the future Giant Snifters Club Member, and making it 'dance'.
-Alfthough the brand was patented in the 1960, the tradition of the Club, which accepted important personalities of the cultural, political and sports world, goes back to 1957 when the set was designed.
+The inauguration ceremony involved choosing a snifter, whose shape matched the physiognomy of the future Giant Snifters Club Member, and making it 'dance'.
+Although the brand was patented in the 1960, the tradition of the Club, which accepted important personalities of the cultural, political and sports world, goes back to 1957 when the set was designed.

 Members of the Giant Snifters Clubs are for example: Whoopi Goldberg, former Japanese Princess Sayako, Robert Redford, Louis Armstrong and his wife Lucille Armstrong, former Spanish King Juan Carlos I and his wife Queen Sophia, former United States Secretary of State Madeleine Albright and former Czech president Václav Havel, and many more.

 Today

 Ludwig Moser developed a lead-free sodium-potassium glass that is more ecologically friendly than lead glass yet is extremely hard; it remains the basis of their products.
 Moser still produces some of its classic Fipop designs.
-A factory museum shows the 150-year story of the company in more than 2,000 pieces on display supplemented by documentaries and audio guides.
-Besides having four retail outlets in the Czech Republic, two in Prague and two in the company's hometown Karlovy Vary, which one of them is in the famous Grandhotel Pupp, and one in Dubai Design District, Moser has a worldwide network of retailers.
+A factory museum shows the 150-year story of the company in more than 2,000 pieces on display, supplemented by documentaries and audio guides.
+Besides having four retail outlets in the Czech Republic, two in Prague and two in the company's hometown Karlovy Vary, one of which is in the famous Grandhotel Pupp, and one in Dubai Design District, Moser has a worldwide network of retailers.
 Moser's US distribution company was established in Northern Virginia in 1957.

 Awards

 The People’s Choice category of Czech Grand Design 2012, awarded by the Academy of Design of the Czech Republic, went to Lukáš Jabůrek for his design of the Pear vase.
-The artwork soon ranks among the bestsellers.
+The artwork soon ranked among the bestsellers.